fortythreesam/FourthYearProject/report/report.md

 | -------------------- | --------- | -------- | --------- | -------- |
 |                      | 29.059403 | 6.294882 | 0.0144325 | 0.253327 |

 The EA selected the same filter to use over the whole image in two of the executions here.
-This is a strong indication that the method to split the image into its seperate texture types is becoming less accurate.
+This is a strong indication that the method to split the image into its separate texture types is becoming less accurate.

 ##### 5.3.1.4 Fourth Test